intentor/adic/README.md

 ## <a id="concepts"></a>Concepts

-### <a id="what-is">What is a dependency injection container?
+### <a id="what-is"></a>What is a dependency injection container?

 A *dependency injection container* is a piece of software that handles the resolution of dependencies of objects.
 It's related to the (dependency injection)[http://en.wikipedia.org/wiki/Dependency_injection] and (inversion of control)[http://en.wikipedia.org/wiki/Inversion_of_control] design patterns.

 The idea is that any dependency an object may need should be resolved by an external entity rather than the own object.
 Practically speaking, a object should not use `new` to create the objects it uses, having those instances *injected* into it by another object whose sole existance is to resolve dependencies.

-So, a *dependency injection container* holds information about dependencies (the *bindings*) that can be injected on other objects by demand (e.g. injecting into existing or objects) or during resolution (e.g. when you are creating a new object of some type).
+So, a *dependency injection container* holds information about dependencies (the *bindings*) that can be injected into another objects by demand (injecting into existing objects) or during resolution (when you are creating a new object of some type).

 ### <a id="structure"></a>Structure